-The beauty market is conquering ecommerce.
-Over the last few years, the beauty and personal care market has experienced a tremendous growth.
+Over the last few years, the beauty and personal care market has experienced tremendous growth.
 What once used to be an industry only limited to physical stores, is now taking over e-commerce, with its websites, subscription boxes, social platforms, on-demand services, and everything that comes with it.

 Why did that happen?
-After all, this whole time people have been perfectly happy buying beauty products offline, as it gave them the opportunity to touch, smell and trial — and even take away few samples to try them out at home.
+After all, this whole time people have been perfectly happy buying beauty products offline, as it allowed them to touch, smell and trial — and even take away a few samples to try them out at home.

 For this very reason, it was believed that beauty — just like luxury fashion — would never be sold online.
-And yet, the online beauty and care industry in Europe is predicted to grow by more than 8% every year until 2029, says a research report by A. T. Kearney, pointing out that online channels grow 4x faster than stationary, brick and mortar beauty stores.
+And yet, the online beauty and care industry in Europe is predicted to grow by more than 8% every year until 2029, according to a research report by A. T. Kearney, pointing out that online channels grow 4x faster than stationary, bricks-and-mortar beauty stores.

 Again — why did that happen?

 There are a few reasons.
 First, it’s a rapid technological advancement that has been continuously WOW’ing the whole world for the last few years now.
-Think of L’Oréal for a moment: in 2014, the mega brand launched a beauty app called Makeup Genius, which transforms the front-facing camera of an iPhone or iPad into virtual mirror where users can virtually try before they buy.
+Think of L’Oréal for a moment: in 2014, the mega-brand launched a beauty app called Makeup Genius, which transforms the front-facing camera of an iPhone or iPad into a virtual mirror that users can virtually try before they buy.

 Then the adoption of new technologies such as augmented reality, very quickly.
 Many other findings are featured in our beauty article.
 The app uses advanced facial mapping technology to overlay products like lipstick and eyeliner onto the user’s face.
 Thus, technology comes in great when it comes to closing the gap between beauty and e-commerce.

-Secondly, it’s professional makeup artists — like Lisa Eldridge, for instance — that are successfully conquering the world of social media.
-Eldridge, who has about 3 million followers on social media, her own mobile app and a website with solid traffic, is the Number One professional makeup advisor, giving free tutorials on how to achieve that fresh and flawless look after a sleepless night, or become a David Bowie lookalike with the use of blush and eyeshadow.
+Secondly, it’s professional makeup artists — like Lisa Eldridge, for instance — who are successfully conquering the world of social media.
+Eldridge, who has about 3 million followers on social media, her mobile app and a website with solid traffic, is the Number One professional makeup advisor, giving free tutorials on how to achieve that fresh and flawless look after a sleepless night or become a David Bowie lookalike with the use of blush and eyeshadow.

-Thirdly, it’s the rising power of beauty bloggers and vloggers and brand ambassadors.
-According to Fashionbi, this bunch is literally ruling the beauty world right now — and have more power than the makeup artists themselves.
+Thirdly, it’s the rising power of beauty bloggers, vloggers and brand ambassadors.
+According to Fashionbi, this bunch is ruling the beauty world right now — and has more power than the makeup artists themselves.
 Consider the famous Zoella as an example: when this YouTube-based beauty influencer with over 11 million followers recommends a Topshop blusher, the brand sees a 40% clickthrough rate to their site.
 That’s more than any advertising could ever buy.
-See brand ambassadors the ultimate guide.
+See brand ambassadors as the ultimate guide.

 And finally, the reason why beauty is moving towards e-commerce is a simple fact that modern consumers are striving to have digital experiences.
 For digital natives, who can now get almost the same “real-life” experience online as they do in stores (i.e. personal recommendations, product trials, etc), it’s easier — let alone less time-consuming — to make a journey from online content to an online shop.